AlleninTaipei/Basic-interaction-with-a-local-language-model/README.md

 * Run the script: `python app.py`

 ## Use LM Studio to get oper source LLM model.
-It will be saved in this folder.
+It will be saved under User Folders in Windows.

 ![](findGGUF.png)